How to Maximize Your RESP Withdrawals

 When your student reaches the post-secondary years, it’s time to take the first step in accessing your savings from your RESP.
-With a Flex First or Family Single Student Plan, this means requesting a withdrawal of your net contributions.
+With a Flex First or Family Single Student Plan, you have the flexibility to withdraw net contributions, Educational Assistance Payments, or a combination of both – according to your student’s needs.

 Maturity Application for Heritage Plans: In a Heritage Plan this process is called ‘maturing your plan’ and is accomplished by selecting the appropriate option on your maturity application before the August 15 deadline.